Blacksuan19/website/_posts/2021-12-06-creating-datasets.md

 images to 100s or 1000s with most of them retaining some objects thus usable for training.
-I wrote another script for this (as usual), the script will apply a predefined set of augmentations to images present in the folder with it, we can edit the script to change the augmentations and run it again.
+I wrote another script for this (as usual), the script will apply a predefined set of augmentations to images present in the folder with it, we can edit the script to change the augmentations and run the script again.

 The script applies augmentations to the images then saves new images and annotations txt file in YOLO format to the appropriate places (train, test or